How to Greet Visitors: 20+ Examples to Try in Your Destination

 Continuing the interactions

-In addition to the tips above, Ekstrom reiterates the importance of keeping the conversation going but being mindful of the visitor preferences.
+In addition to the tips above, Ekstrom reiterates the importance of keeping the conversation going but being mindful of visitor preferences.
 “I like to take the cue from the visitor,” she says.
 “Typically, locals are very attuned to what’s happening in the neighborhood and the vibe.”

-At the end of the day, it comes down to your intuition and noting social cues.
+It comes down to your intuition and noting social cues.
 “If it feels like you’re asking too much, you’re asking too much.
 If you feel like it’s been a long time since you checked in, you’ve waited a long time to check in.”

 How can you “read” your visitors?
 Consider: